 A Guide To Drywall Sizes

 Drywall comes in many different sizes.
-Learn how to choose the right panel for your next project.
+Learn how to choose the right drywall size and drywall thickness for your next project.

-Panels are available in four thicknesses—5/8-in., 1/2-in., 3/8-in., and 1/4-in. (above are all 5/8-in.).
-Each size has specific applications and framing requirement.
+Panels are available in four drywall thicknesses—5/8-in., 1/2-in., 3/8-in., and 1/4-in. (above are all 5/8-in.).
+Each drywall thickness has specific applications and framing requirement.
 The 3/8-in. and 1/4-in. panels are only available in shorter lengths.
-Regular 1/2-in. drywall was the most commonly used drywall in new residential construction and remodeling, but lightweight drywall is rapidly replacing this heavier drywall.
+Regular 1/2-in. drywall thickness was the most commonly used drywall in new residential construction and remodeling, but lightweight drywall is rapidly replacing this heavier drywall thickness.

 Why use lightweight drywall?

 Hanging drywall is hard work, in large part because it is heavy!
 A sheet of regular 1/2-in. drywall thickness weights about 60 pounds.
 The new lightweight drywall weighs about 41 pounds.
 A drywall hanger can hang an average of 60 4x8 sheets a day.
 If the hanger is installing regular drywall, that adds up to about nine tons a week.
 Installing lightweight drywall will reduce that amount down to six tons.
 That's still a lot, but having to lift three tons less every week will increase production and decrease the risk of injury.